Alejogb1/job-board/blog-data/how-can-i-implement-a-custom-loss-function-for-multiple-predictions-in-tensorflow.md

 The beauty of TensorFlow, though, is that it makes it relatively straightforward to build these custom loss functions using its `tf.keras.losses.Loss` class, particularly when leveraging the eager execution mode.
 It allows you to define a specific computation, which then can be directly applied during training.
 Now, the general strategy revolves around two main ideas: either compute separate losses for each prediction type and then combine them, or design a single loss function that takes all the predictions and ground truths into account simultaneously.
 My preferred method often depends on whether the sub-losses are fundamentally linked or not.
 When I have distinct predictions with some independence, I often choose the former.
 When the outputs are highly interrelated, a combined loss makes more sense.

-Let's unpack this with some code.
+this with some code.
 First, here's an example where we calculate _separate_ losses for two different kinds of predictions, and then combine them using a weighted sum.
 This was somewhat similar to our initial attempt with the lidar-camera fusion.

 ```python
 import tensorflow as tf